The Foster Program

 - Keep water available at all times.

-- Allow some rest time for the kittens.
+- Allow some rest time for the Foster Pets.

 - Have a safe place to turn them loose such as a spare room or bathroom.

-- Handle the kittens so they become healthy, well-adjusted pets.
+- Handle the Foster Pets so they become healthy, well-adjusted pets.

-- If one of the kittens becomes sick or injured, call us right away.
+- If one of the Foster Pets becomes sick or injured, call us right away.
 The number is in your materials.
-Please don’t take the kitten to a private veterinarian or you will be responsible for the cost.
+Please don’t take the Foster Pet to a private veterinarian or you will be responsible for the cost.